 Both of these parts will be assessed in the final examination.
-A level students will sit two papers, one lasting two hours, which will cover core technical principles, and one, lasting one hour 30 minutes, which will cover core designing and making principles.
-These papers will combine to make up 50 percent of the A level qualification.
-The other 50 per cent is for the non-examined assessment (NEA) design and make project that you will complete.
+A Level students will sit one paper, lasting two and a half hours, which will cover core technical principles and core designing and making principles.
+The paper will combine to make up 50% of the A Level qualification.
+The other 50% is for the nonexamined assessment (NEA) design and make project that you will complete.